Wondermondo 🢖 World 🢖 Wonders of Antarctica and Subantarctic islands 🢖 Wonders of Norway 🢖 Wonders of Bouvet Island

 Island is surrounded by steep cliffs, up to 335 m (according to some sources – 500 m?) high.

 93% of the island is covered with an ice shield.
 There are several glaciers, like Posadowsky Glacier flowing towards the north and Christensen glacier to the south.
 As the ice reaches the rim of the island, it falls down on the narrow beach covered with black sand.

-Island has been formed by a volcano.
-Its caldera is named Wilhelm II Plateau (highest place – Olavtoppen – 780 m) and is 3.5 km wide.
-The last known eruption took place in the period between 1955 – 1958 when a new part of the island formed in the north-western part.
-Fumarole was noticed in the north-western corner of the island in 1964 and also now on Google Earth images there is seen something similar to sulfurous sediments in its site (although in the 1960ies it was reported that fumarole does not form sediments).
+Island has been formed by a volcano and the last known eruption took place in the period between 1955 – 1958 when a new part of the island formed in the north-western part.
+Fumarole was noticed in the north-western corner of the island in 1964.
 Intense fumarole was seen also further south.

 Island is an important feeding and breeding spot for seals, penguins, and other seabirds.
 Some 75,000 Antarctic fur seals live here.